Amsterdam/dataservices-airflow/README.md

 outside of the operators, because access to variables means access to the postgres database.

 # PG comparator
 The pg_comparator can be used on table level synchronization.
-It can detect modifications (inserts, update and deletes) on a table and synchronize these change to a target table.
+It can detect modifications (inserts, update and deletes) on a table,and even on specific columns of that table, and synchronize these change to a target table.
 Beware, the synchronization removes all tuples of the target table that does not exists in the source table.
 The source table is leading.
 In the examples below the source table is indicated as "table_one".
 The target table as "table_two".

 The dso_database container is created by a build instead of a direct image.
 The build installs the amsterdam/postgres11 image and additional libraries i.e. libdbd-pg-perl that pg_comparator needs.